 This post may contain affiliate links, which means if you click through and purchase something using my links, I receive a small commission.
 You can click here to read my disclosure policy ?
 Thank you!

-Having a great resume is a no-brainer, especially during this tough job market.
+Having a great resume is a no-brainer.
 Even if you currently have a job, it’s always a good idea to keep your resume fresh and up-to-date.
-When I was looking for my current job, I was still at graduate school and had access to my college’s career center (aka free resume review!).
+When I was looking for my current job, I was still in graduate school and had access to my college’s career center (aka get your resume reviewed for free!).
 This ended being a huge advantage for me, because not only did I receive resume reviews, but I was also able to practice interviewing.

 But what if you don’t have a reliable pair of eyes to review your work?
 Are you looking for ways to get free, worthwhile reviews of your resume?
 Here are three places to look into to get free resume reviews:

 Visit your college’s (or community college’s) career center

 If you happen to live in the same city you went to school, you’re in luck!
 Most colleges and universities offer a career center right on campus, and some are open on the weekends.
 Call ahead first and see what the guidelines are for dropping in, or if you have to make an appointment ahead of time.
 My graduate school’s policy is that career center staff will help the current graduating class, and class behind them, first, then they will help alumni.
 I have never had a problem having the career center staff review my resume within a week; the trick is to contact your career center during the summer, when students are pretty much off-campus and not looking for resume or interview help.